mini-maxit/backend/README.md

 # Endpoints

-You can check automaticaly generated markdown documentation [here](./docs/swagger.md).
-Documentation is generated from swagger specification, which in turn is generated from code comments.
+You can check automaticaly generated swagger documentation [here](https://mini-maxit.github.io/backend/).
+Documentation is generated from code comments, so please excuse if there are mistakes.

-If you prefer swagger specification you can access it [here](https://mini-maxit.github.io/backend/)